Lorraine Harvey

 For initial legal advice contact our Law Society Accredited Children Law Solicitors.

-Parental alienation can be devastating for the child, the parent and other family members.
+The impact of thie behaviour can be devastating for the child, the parent and other family members.

 If you think your child has been influenced or turned against you, one of our specialist Family Law Solicitors can help you.